In Italy, it’s time to resume in-person business events such as trade fairs and conventions and to reopen amusement and theme parks

 Milan’s Salone del Mobile is the world’s largest and most important furniture fair and, with the related Fuorisalone events that take place around the city during Milan Design Week, draws around 500,000 people to the city every year.
 That’s why last year’s cancellation represented a significant loss to Milan, its hospitality industry and exhibiting companies.

 In 2021, the fair comes back with a special format: the Supersalone will be open to non-professional visitors for the entire duration of the show (5-10 September) and, for the very first time, they will be able to buy exhibited products.
-Among the other revolutions to expect from this year’s event, we can mention a new layout where the traditional booths will be replaced by displays arranged on vertical modular walls.
-These walls, designed with sustainability in mind, will be dismantled and reused to avoid waste.
+Among the other revolutions to expect from this year’s event, we can mention a new layout where displays arranged on vertical modular walls will replace the traditional booths.

 FICO Eataly – Bologna